 CO2 Extinguishers, essential for use on electrical fires as they are safe for electrical appliances and do not leave any residue.
 These extinguishers work by displacing the oxygen suffocating it to prevent combustion.
 They also work well with class B fires involving liquids.
 However, they do not cool the fire effectively and sometimes reigniting may occur.

 ABC Dry Powder Extinguishers are useful in many fires and are excellent all round fire protection.
 Powder fire extinguishers are the only extinguishers compatible with class C gas orientated fires.
 These extinguishers work by fusing ammonium phosphate with ammonium sulphate to form a barrier that suffocates and prevents re-ignition of the fire.
 Ultimately destroying the fire.
-Although the powder may also cause irritation to the skin, eyes and may cause a breathing discomfort when you come in contact with the powder.
+Although the powder may also irritate the skin and eyes, it also may cause a breathing discomfort when you come in contact with the powder.
 They also leave a large widespread of a powder residue making it a nuisance for small fires.
-When using this extinguisher it is best to stay out of contact with the produce.
+When using this extinguisher, it is best to stay out of contact with the produce.

 Wet Chemical Extinguishers are particularly designed for kitchen appliance fires involving oils and fat such as deep fat fryers.
 It is recommended that users be trained in the use of this extinguisher to achieve full results.
 The extinguisher applies cooling foam over the burning oil.
 This cooling foam sprays as a fine mist which extinguishes the fire and prevents re-ignition.

-All of the above extinguishers have directions to follow, so it is always good to familiarise yourselves with these instructions in advance to prevent a fire properly.
+All of the above extinguishers have directions to follow, so it is always good to familiarise yourselves with these instructions in advance to prevent a fire adequately.